 Why Are Fatty Acids Good For Dogs and Cats

 Essential fatty acids have an important function within the body because they are required for normal tissue structure and function.
 They are responsible for the luster of the normal hair coat and the continuity of the skin.
 In addition, these fatty acids are proving to be effective as a supportive therapeutic tool for a variety of diseases, including cardiovascular disease, arthritis, inflammatory skin diseases, and even cancer.
-The enthusiasm for supplementing the pet’s diet with these types of fatty acids is enhanced since they are primarily derived from natural products, such as vegetable oil, marine fish oil and flaxseed oil.
+The enthusiasm for supplementing the pet’s diet with these types of fatty acids is enhanced since they are primarily derived from natural products, such as vegetable oil or marine fish oil.

 Should I Give My Dog Omega-3 or 6?